codesandbox/codesandbox-client/packages/homepage/content/articles/discover-announcement/index.md

 ### More to come

-This is our first iteration of the Discover page.
-In the future, we'll make it possible for you to customise and create your own collections that you can share.
-With this, we're making sharing a core part of CodeSandbox
+This is our first iteration of the

-This is our first iteration of the Discover page.
+[Discover page](https://codesandbox.io/dashboard/discover).
 In the future, we'll make it possible for you to customise and create your own collections that you can share.
 With this, we're making sharing a core part of CodeSandbox

 We'll update this page regularly, so that every time you visit, you'll find some new interesting sandboxes on there.
 We could definitely use help with finding